Discovering Indonesia: political and economic overview of one of the leading countries in the ASEAN region.

 - Opening of economic sectors by government;

-– Strong domestic demand and growing middle class;
+- Strong domestic demand and rising middle class;

 - Natural resources (hydrocarbons, minerals, vegetable oils);

-– Inclusion in global production networks; regional integration; projection on international markets.
+- Inclusion in global production networks; regional integration; projection into international markets.

 - High corruption in local businesses and entrepreneurship;